-some semblance of normalcy after this year's unexpected disruption.
+This will be an ideal scenario as air travel returns to some semblance of normalcy after this year's unexpected disruption.
 Most important for the industry is the ability to ensure a safe and pleasant journey for travelers, many of whom have not lost the desire to travel.

-dramatically different has to begin today.
+The groundwork for a future when air travel will be dramatically different has to begin today.
 Just like many organizations have accelerated their transformation efforts during the pandemic, the aviation industry has to turn to key enabling technologies to lay the foundation for their recovery efforts, in preparation for the new normal.